 Next, shake or stir to combine, and spray directly on aphids and leaves.
 This homemade melon aphid spray will suffocate the critters on contact.

-9. Hand Pick and Destroy Heavily Infested Leaves
+9. Hand-pick and Destroy Heavily Infested Leaves

-Simply pinch or cut off the infested leaves.
+Pinch or cut off the infested leaves.
 Next, dispose of them in sealed bags to prevent the aphids from spreading.

 10. Horticultural Oil